Terms & Conditions

 Please read all these terms and conditions

-As we can accept your order and make a legally enforceable agreement without further reference to you, you must read these terms and conditions to make sure that they contain all that you want and nothing that you are not happy with.
-If you are not sure about anything, just phone us on +44 (0)1962 841904.
+Please read these terms and conditions to make sure that they contain all that you want and nothing that you are not happy with.
+If you are not sure about anything, please email or phone us.

 - These Terms and Conditions will apply to the purchase of the services and goods by the Customer.
 The Supplier is Debrett Ancestry Research Ltd, a company registered in England and Wales under number 1604753 whose registered office is at Luccam House, Hockley Mill, Church Lane, Twyford, Hampshire, SO21 1NT and whose trading address is PO Box 379, Winchester, Hampshire, SO23 9YQ, with email address firstname.lastname@example.org; telephone number +44 (0)1962 841904.